mint-vernetzt/documentation/docs/community-platform/welcome.md

 ---
 sidebar_position: 1
+tags:
+- docs
+- community-platform
 ---

-# Welcome to the Community Platform
+# Welcome to the Docs for the Community-Platform

 Hello there!